Keeping kids entertained at home

 DIY dolls house

-We've used our Camden bookshelf, or you can recycle a cardboard box.
-Why not create a new home for their action figures, teddies and dolls?
+Use our Mia bookcase or recycle a cardboard box to create a new home for their action figures, teddies and dolls.
 Design furniture and cut out patterns from magazines to decorate each room.

 Learning at home